 - 5.43.
 Accounts for payment The payments process should always be carried out in accordance with the authority's Financial Regulations.
 All payments made since the last meeting should be reported to the next authority meeting.
 Members should never sign blank cheques or authorise funds transfers which are presented to them unsupported by the appropriate documentation. - 5.44.
 Petty cash should be kept to a minimum and should not be used when a traceable payment method is available.
 Complete records of the receipts and payments should be maintained including VAT analysis, and regular reconciliation performed, and reported at each authority meeting. - 5.45.
 Where a credit note or refund is issued to a customer or received from a supplier, the two amounts may be "netted off" to reduce the value of the original budget line (for example hall hire or equipment repairs).
+This 'netting off' only applies to accounts prepared using the income and expenditure method and not the receipts and payments method.
+The principle is, that in Receipts and Payments reporting, all transactions through Bank/Cash are reportable gross.
+Set off would only be appropriate where it occurs at the same time as original settlement, thereby only resulting in one Bank/Cash transaction for recording.
+Refunds received/paid after initial settlement always result in a second Bank/Cash transaction and thus should not be set off.

-Where a refund is received from a third party (for example as part of an insurance claim) the transactions are not linked and may not be "netted off". - 5.46.
+- Where a refund is received from a third party (for example as part of an insurance claim) the transactions are not linked and may not be "netted off". - 5.46.
 Effective debt collection is an essential part of proper financial management.
 Authorities should ensure that invoices raised are paid promptly or that appropriate recovery action has been taken.
-Authorities whose records are kept on an R&P basis will not have a record of non payment in their accounts, but should note where it arises.
+Authorities whose records are kept on an R&P basis will not have a record of non payment in their accounts, but should note where it arises. - 5.47.

-5.47.
 Irrecoverable debts should be written off, after full consideration of the possibilities for, and the likely costs of, pursuing the debt.
 Uncollectable amounts, including bad debts, should only be written off with the approval of members, or under delegated authority, by the RFO.
 The approval should be shown in the accounting records.